Teenage tennis star Coco Gauff knocked out of Australian Open

 “Obviously it meant a lot to me.
 I was just so happy to have won,” Kenin said.
 “It was a tough match.”

-For her part, Gauff, despite her tournament exit, said while she is disappointed she lost and acknowledges errors in the match, was proud of how she handled herself on the court.
+For her part, Gauff, despite her tournament exit, said while she was disappointed she lost and acknowledged errors in the match, she was proud of how she handled herself on the court.

 “Even though I lost a set 6-0, I was still believing I could win it,” she said.